Support the AIA’s IPR Procedures

 It is critical to have an effective way to correct these erroneous patent grants.
 When used correctly, IPR does exactly that by providing the U.S. Patent and Trademark Office (PTO) an opportunity to review the patents it issued and correct any mistakes it made in doing so.

-IPR is balanced and fair to both parties, including patent owners.
-Over 80% of litigated patents and 99.8% of all active patents never face an IPR challenge.
-When the Patent Office has made a decision on the merits, it has upheld some or all of the challenged claims 65% of the time.
-The data shows that IPRs are being used selectively, as intended by Congress, to provide a careful review of validity while protecting the public from poor quality patents that could otherwise waste millions of dollars in baseless litigation and harm innovation.
+Moreover, IPR is fair to all stakeholders, including patent owners.
+When the PTO reaches a decision on the merits, it upholds some or all of the challenged claims 65% of the time.
+Data also shows that IPRs are being used selectively, as intended by Congress, and about 99.8% of all active patents will never face an IPR challenge.
+Thus, this process enables careful review of a small number of select patents to cancel invalid claims that would otherwise produce needless litigation and harm innovation.

 Unfortunately, IPR is under attack and regulations promulgated by the PTO have made it much harder to weed out bad patents.
 These changes leave invalid patents in place and enable patent claims that never should have been granted to be asserted against American businesses, imposing millions of dollars in wasted legal costs and diverting resources into unnecessary litigation.
 Several bills introduced in Congress would go further to shield invalid patents from review.

 When used correctly, IPR has the power to improve patent quality and reduce frivolous litigation.
 But for it to be fully effective, the harmful changes made by the Patent Office must be reversed, and legislative efforts to further weaken IPR must be rejected.